thinkshout/thinkshout/_topic/accessibility.md

 body-class: blog-landing
 title: Accessibility
 topic: accessibility
-description: "Our thoughts on accessibility"
+description: "Our thoughts on accessibility from the ThinkShout blog"
 order: 1
 keywords:
   - nonprofit technology